BryanKoo/YoutubeEmbedUtils/README.md

 Because quality of video is similar within a channel, quality videos can be searched with preferred channel list.

-After getting list of videos, it is needed to set a relation between topics and videos.
+After getting list of videos, it is needed to set a relation between contents and videos.
-The relation can be determined by check how much portion of title words are the same for topic and video.
+The relation can be determined by check how much portion of title words are the same for each content and each video.

 Is is needed to check availability of each video to provide stable playback functionality.
 Check the article below to understand why it is needed.